-In cases where peer on peer abuse is identified, we will follow our child protection procedures, recognising that both the victim and perpetrator will require support, and that there may be physical and mental health implications too.
+In cases where child-on-child abuse is identified, we will follow our child protection procedures, recognising that both the victim and perpetrator will require support, and that there may be physical and mental health implications too.

-The initial concern, however raised, will be recorded on CPOMS and additional information from disclosures by victims, perpetrators, friends, staff or family will be added to build a picture ofthe nature and extent of the abuse and the interventions employed.
+The initial concern, however raised, will be recorded on CPOMS and additional information from disclosures by victims, perpetrators, friends, staff or family will be added to build a picture of the nature and extent of the abuse and the interventions employed.

-We recognise that peer on peer abuse can manifest itself in many ways:
+We recognise that child on child abuse can manifest itself in many ways:

-- Child sexual exploitation/Child criminal exploitation - Bullying (including cyberbullying, prejudice-based and discriminatory bullying); - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (referred to in previous guidance as sexting or youth produced sexual imagery see Appendix I)) - Radicalisation - Abuse in intimate friendships/relationship abuse - Children who display sexually harmful behaviour - Sexual harassment and sexual violence between children - Gang associated and serious violence

-Technology can be used for bullying and other abusive behaviour.
+- Child sexual exploitation/Child criminal exploitation - Bullying (including cyberbullying, prejudice-based and discriminatory bullying); - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (referred to in previous guidance as sexting or youth produced sexual imagery see Appendix I)) - Radicalisation - Abuse in intimate friendships/relationship abuse - · Children who display sexually harmful behaviour - Sexual harassment and sexual violence between children - Gang associated and serious violence - Technology can be used for bullying and other abusive behaviour.

-There are a number of factors that make children more vulnerable to peer on peer abuse: experience of abuse within their family, living with domestic violence, young people in care, children who go missing, children with additional needs (SEN and/or disabilities).
+There are a number of factors that make children more vulnerable to child-on-child abuse: experience of abuse within their family, living with domestic violence, young people in care, children who go missing, children with additional needs (SEN and/or disabilities).

 Research tells us girls are more frequently identified as being abused by their peers, and girls are more likely to experience unwanted sexual touching or verbal sexual comments in schools.
-Boys are less likelyto report intimate relationship abuse.
+Boys are less likely to report intimate relationship abuse.
 Boys report high levels of victimisation in areas wherethey are affected by gangs.

 There is an increasing evidence base emerging about the sexual exploitation of boys (both by adults and peers).
-We recognise that both boys and girls experience peer on peer abuse but they do so in gendered ways.
+We recognise that both boys and girls experience child-on-child abusebut they can do so in gendered ways.

-A difficult feature of peer on peer abuse is that the perpetrators could be victims themselves and possibly are being abused by their parents or caregivers.
+A difficult feature of child-on-child abuse is that the perpetrators could be victims themselves and possibly are being abused by their parents or caregivers.
+Sometime those involved in child-on-child abuse do not recognise behaviours as abusive.